ML-Bioinfo-CEITEC/rbp/README.md

  - Ask somebody else from the lab to discuss the changes you made.
 Document what have you done.

 ### How to rock
 If you develop something big or refactor the whole package, create a new branch `git checkout -b my_huge_feature` and pull request.
 Ask for review before merging to master.
+(Are pull requests a new concept to you?
+Read this [friendly guide](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/) to help you write/review the first one.)

 If you have a problem, probably everyone has a similar problem.
 Ask for help, add more documentation, fix it globally and for everyone.